-13.G.1.
+- 13.G.1.
 Verbal Warning and Technical Warnings.
-The referee is empowered to issue a single verbal warning for profanity or call technical warnings.
-A verbal warning may be issued for a potential profanity violation.
-Actions or behavior that shall result in a technical warning:
+The referee is empowered to issue a single verbal warning to each player/team or call technical warnings.
+Actions or behavior that shall result in a verbal or technical warning: - 13.G.1.a.

-- 13.G.1.a.
 Objectionable language directed at another person. - 13.G.1.b.
 Profanity (audible or visible) used for any reason.
 The referee will determine the severity of any violation. - 13.G.1.c.
 Arguing aggressively with the officiating team, other players or spectators in a way that disrupts the flow of play. - 13.G.1.d.
 Ball abuse (aggressively or purposely breaking or stepping on the ball) or striking the ball between rallies. - 13.G.1.e.
 Taking time between rallies in a way that unnecessarily disrupts the flow of play. - 13.G.1.f.
 Repeatedly appealing line calls such that the flow of play is disrupted. - 13.G.1.g.
-Challenging the referee's interpretation of a rule and losing the challenge (e.g., referee's ruling was correct) and a timeout is assessed. - 13.G.1.h.
+Challenging the referee's decision or ruling and losing the challenge (e.g., referee's ruling was correct) and a time-out is assessed.
+(Verbal Warning not applicable) - 13.G.1.h.
 Requesting a medical time-out without a valid medical condition (time-out assessed) as determined by medical personnel or the tournament director if no medical staff if present.
+(Verbal Warning not applicable)